declarativesystems/r_profile/REFERENCE.md

 ### r_profile::linux::module_disable

-R_Profile::Linux::Module_blacklist

-Disable kernel modules by breaking them in `/etc/modeprobe.d/disable.conf`.
 Kernel modules will be disabled rather than blacklisted by this process as `modprobe` will try to load the related file.
 Since we definie the module as `/bin/true`, it won’t be loaded.

 * **See also**
 https://forge.puppet.com/puppetlabs/stdlib